MingalievDinar/BehavioralCloning/Readme.md

 #### Pipline

-The `model.py` file contains the code for training and saving the convolution neural network.
+The [`model.py`](https://github.com/MingalievDinar/BehavioralCloning/blob/master/model.py) file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Brief overview of model Architecture and Training Strategy

 #### Architecture

 The model architecture is similar to [Nvidia](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) with small corrections.
-My model consists of a convolution neural network with filter sizes between 3x3 and 5x5; depths between 8 and 20 in Convolution layers and between 1-100 in Dense layers (`model.py lines 91-105`)
+My model consists of a convolution neural network with filter sizes between 3x3 and 5x5; depths between 8 and 20 in Convolution layers and between 1-100 in Dense layers ([`model.py](https://github.com/MingalievDinar/BehavioralCloning/blob/master/model.py) lines 91-105`)

 The model includes RELU layers to introduce nonlinearity.
 Additionally the data was:
-* Normalized in the model using a Keras lambda layer (`code line 94`)
+* Normalized in the model using a Keras lambda layer ([`model.py](https://github.com/MingalievDinar/BehavioralCloning/blob/master/model.py) line 94`)
 * Cropped (`code line 92`)
-* Decrease image depth to 1 instead of 3 (in line 93 with helping functions in `lines 83-87`).
+* Decrease image depth to 1 instead of 3 (in line 93 with helping functions in [`model.py](https://github.com/MingalievDinar/BehavioralCloning/blob/master/model.py) lines 83-87`).

 #### Overfitting in the model

 The model doesn't contain dropout layers in order to reduce overfitting.
 Instead of that I checked the model MSE on training and validation set.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (`code line 116-122`).
+The model was trained and validated on different data sets to ensure that the model was not overfitting ([`model.py](https://github.com/MingalievDinar/BehavioralCloning/blob/master/model.py) line 116-122`).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ![alt text][image3]

 #### Model parameters

-The model used an adam optimizer, so the learning rate was not tuned manually (`model.py line 105`).
+The model used an adam optimizer, so the learning rate was not tuned manually ([`model.py](https://github.com/MingalievDinar/BehavioralCloning/blob/master/model.py) line 105`).

 #### Training data